How to draw a spooky pumpkin for Halloween

 The 2nd generation Apple Pencil magnetically attaches to the iPad Pro, and charges wirelessly.
 If you do happen to put it down on a flat surface, like your craft desk, the flat edges keep it from rolling away.

 Ready to learn how to draw a pumpkin?
-Follow this step-by-step tutorial and learn how to draw a pumpkin this Halloween.
+Follow this step-by-step tutorial and learn how to create your own easy pumpkin drawing this Halloween.

 How to make your own creepy pumpkin drawing